 I tried Aycarumba sweet potato fries with chipotle mayo ($11).
 The exterior was crunchy while the interior was sweet and silky smooth.
 This is one of the better yam fries in the city.

 Horatio ordered his precious Buffalo Cauliflower Wings ($12).
 The vegetarian wings were better than I thought it would be.
 The batter was crunchy and the sauce was tangy and a little sweet.
 If you’re a vegan, this is going to be as good as it gets for you.

 I was mesmerized by the way Lethbridge’s boyfriend Library eat his wings.
 I noticed that he eats two at a time.
 Wings all-star pro.

 I ordered L a Classic Cheeseburger with fries ($16) as he was picking me up.
 Forty minutes later, the burger was still juicy.
-The patty was oversized and you could really taste the flavour of beef.
-L liked the fries too, thin cut and with the skin on.
+The patty was oversized and you could taste the flavour of beef.
+L liked his fries too, thin cut and with the skin on.
 Our server gave me ketchup without asking, which was much appreciated.
 We ran out of ketchup at home and L would have been out of luck.

-How do these wings compare to other Wings Wednesday specials?
+How do these wings compare to other Wing Wednesday specials?
 The wings came out fresh out of fryer and there was suffice meat on dem bones.
 Some pubs give you the scrawny wings and serve them semi-warm.
 Service was friendly and efficient despite how busy the pub became.

 If you haven’t been to Leopold’s Tavern yet, give them a go.
 Service was great and the pub has good energy.
 I plan to go back and try the mushroom burger, poutine and macaroni and cheese, all of which I hear is tasty pub grub.